Orchestration Components

 After a Component is executed and it is valid, it will process its Content Enrichments (if any).
 Take the following Context Field Enrichment configuration.

-If Component A references a Context Field that is enriched (via Context Field Enrichment) by Component B, then the DX Engine is aware that Component A dependent on Component B and will ensure that:
+If Component A references a Context Field that is enriched (via Context Field Enrichment) by Component B, then the DX Engine is aware that Component A depends on Component B and will ensure that:

-• Component B is executed, even if it was not explicitly requested by the DX Engine Query.
+- Component B is executed, even if it was not explicitly requested by the DX Engine Query.

-• Component B is executed BEFORE Component A is executed.
+- Component B is executed BEFORE Component A is executed.

 Sub Components

-After this Component is run, it will:
+After the parent Component is run, it will:

-• Execute the the actors Component.
+). - Execute the the

 The Orchestration Components specified within another Component's Sub Component configuration may, themselves, have more Sub Components.
 There is no limit to this nesting.
 This "nested orchestration" is much like the possible nesting seen with GraphQL (but without the need to write resolver code!).